Customer Service Brings More Customers

 Published: November 1, 2022

 Good customer experience is everything.
-Over time, consumers may not remember your company by what they bought from you, but they will certainly remember and associate you with how they were treated.
+Over time, consumers may not remember your company solely by what they bought from you; however, they will certainly remember and associate you with how they were treated.
 They will always have a distinct memory of their customer experience with a brand.

 According to a GoodFirms 2022 Survey reveals that “70.4% of respondents shifted to alternate brands due to poor customer care service of the existing brands.”

 People tend to hold on to bad memories and bury the good ones.
-If a customer receives poor customer service, not only will they never do business with you again, they’ll tell their friends by leaving a bad review on Yelp, Google, or on your social media page, which can leave a permanent stain on what was once considered your company’s pristine reputation.
+If a customer receives poor customer service, not only will they never do business with you again, but they will also inform their friends by leaving a negative review on platforms like Yelp, Google, or your social media page.
+Consequently, this can leave a permanent stain on what was once considered your company’s pristine reputation.

 Don’t put yourself or your company at risk.
 Know what it will take to give the best customer experience and be aware of how customer service affects sales.

 How To Pull Off an Amazing Customer Experience

 As mentioned above, depending on what product you’re selling, whether it has a shelf life or it’s a permanent purchase, you want your customers to feel good about their purchase and the way they were treated.
 You want them to trust your organization if they need to come back for repairs, or if they need a complementary item, in which case, an opportunity to upsell or cross-sell is imminent.

 Making your customers feel comfortable is the goal.